Aiman-Jabaren/G13_ECE143_Project/README.md

 |All the required imports are in the function
 |       - required_imports.py
 |
+|valid_cmap_d.py, helpers.py & desktop.ini - are used as helper file (dependency files) for plotting the geopandas world map plots accuratly
+|
 |To Plot the two world maps - Use Functions
 |       - download_pdf.py (to download PDFS from WHO site)
 |       - read_pdf.py (to parse pdf files and compile a CSV dataset)